-To quickly get a detailed view of the actual model quality, you can use our new Model Performance report.
-Currently, it is available for regression models.
+To quickly get a detailed view of the actual model quality, you can use our new Regression Performance report.
 It will work for any use case where you predict a continuous variable, such as demand or price prediction.
-We will soon add similar functionality for classification models.
+There is similar functionality for classification models.

 This new report helps you answer the following questions:

 - How well does my model perform in production?